 As the world and workplace continues to change, companies on a global scale are increasingly turning to the flexibility of the contingent workforce in order to find innovative ways to achieve cost savings, increase business efficiencies and perform competitively in an uncertain economy.
 Engaging contingent workers, like independent contractors, is a popular strategy for organizations to reach business goals.

 In fact, Gartner research firm finds 32 per cent of organizations are replacing full time employees with independent contractors as a cost savings measure.

 However, while the contingent workforce comes with many benefits, contingent workers also bring increased risk into an organization's contingent labor payroll program.

 What is contingent worker payroll?

+There are some misconceptions about contractor payroll.
 Contingent worker payroll is a managed service whereby an organization can outsource all the business process functions related to the management of its directly sourced contingent workers in order to achieve risk mitigation, increase business process optimization and reduce costs.
 This payroll program is separate from the payroll program for traditional employees.

 What functions does a contingent worker payroll provider perform?

 A contingent worker payroll provider should provide a dedicated payroll contract management infrastructure (consisting of key team members, process and technology) to ensure compliance (regulatory and client policies), process standardization and customer service on each individual contract.
 A payroll provider should perform the following functions:

 • Independent contractor contract negotiation, rate negotiation and reduction